Jump to content

 Protoscience - Wikipedia

-The Romans, therefore, developed their own complex belief system that included numerous gods to explain natural events and observations.
+The Romans, therefore, developed their complex belief system that included numerous gods to explain natural events and observations.
 Here are just a few examples:

 Candelifera: Goddess of childbirth